 When I write about pro-cycling it’s usually the stuff that might be happening off camera.

 For example: Chris Froome’s part time job, the riddle that is Alejandro Valverde, or Mark Cavendish’s use of the word ‘super’ every time he reveals his state of mind: super-happy, super disappointed, super-excited etc.

 There’s also the world of real life cycling; the weather, the roads, the excitement, the suffering, the mocking, the kit, the bikes, and the not-taking-ourselves-too-seriously-if-we-can-possibly-help-it.

 Sometimes they notice.

-Oh, and I also review kit.
+I also review kit.
 Often these are samples provided by the kit supplier which I don’t pay for.
 I thought it was important to be clear about that.
 I try to give an honest opinion of any kit I review.
 I always look for the positives but if a product has flaws I will point those out.
 It would be wrong not to.